 - Excess moisture damages drywall, wood fixtures and floors.

 - Insects, rodents, and dust mites love humidity.

 - Because humidity drives the “feels like” temperature, people tend to run the air conditioning more often, which results in higher energy costs.

 What’s the ideal humidity level for your home?
 There’s no one answer as ideal humidity levels change from room to room and season to season.
 For example, most experts agree a 50% relative humidity level is ideal for bedrooms in order to help you sleep better and keep dust mites and other allergens at bay.

 In warmer weather, home humidity should remain between 40 and 60 percent.
 To maintain a comfortable interior all year round, use these simple tips:

 - Run ceiling fans to increase air movement and create a cooling effect.

 - Always use bathroom and kitchen exhaust fans.

 - When outdoor humidity is low, open the windows and let in the fresh breezes.
 Otherwise, keep the windows closed.
 You can use a small weather station or online tool to help you track humidity conditions in your neighborhood.

-- You might think your pipes are just sweating, but it could be a leak which can contribute to higher indoor humidity.
+- You might think your pipes are just sweating, but it could be a leak that can contribute to higher indoor humidity.